Please ensure you bring photo ID in order to pick up your student card in person.

 - Undergraduate Students

 - Out-of-Province and Out-of-Country Students: Your ID card will be available for pick-up beginning with Welcome Week from Registrar’s Office, Gilmour Hall 108.
 A map of the campus can be accessed here.

-- Ontario Students: – your card is mailed to your home address.
-If you do not receive your card prior to start of classes, please visit GH108 after August 30th.
+- Ontario Students: your card is mailed to your home address.
+If you do not receive your card prior to start of classes, please visit Gilmour Hall 108 after August 30th.

 - Graduate Students

-- Check with your Department, if not available there, please visit the Graduate Studies office in Gilmour Hall 212.
+- Check with your Department, if not available there then please visit the School of Graduate Studies office in Gilmour Hall 212.

 Photo Troubleshooting Tips: